 The buy-to-let market is going from strength to strength as rents jump across the UK and demand rises across the board.
-Students are pushing up prices as the next academic year approaches and new opportunities are emerging towards the north of England.
-Fears that demand would wane as the stamp duty holiday ended proved overblown.
 Many landlords are planning to expand their portfolios over the coming months, while tenants are expected to pay record amounts of rent.
 In an effort to help investors make sense of the market, we’ve rounded up 17 questions every buy-to-let landlord should ask themselves before making any moves.

 1. Where are buy-to-let landlords are buying now?